iTechKateJoyce/project-1/README.md

 * Randomised lucky coin to move across the page for extra points
 * CSS animations to achieve a more impactful design

-## Wins
-* The overlay was simpler to implement than I initially thought
-* Getting the main game logic working to win and lose

 ## Key learnings
 * Building my first JavaScript game from scratch was a great learning experience and a fun way to practise working with DOM manipulation, different array methods and timers.
+* I was super happy to get the main game logic working to win and lose
+* The CSS overlay was simpler to implement than I initially thought.